DorkOS

 Location: apps/client/src/layers/shared/lib/direct-transport.ts

-Both implementations expose the same interface, so the React client doesn't know (or care) which one it's using.
+Both implementations expose the same interface, so the React client doesn't know which one it's using.

 Dependency Injection via React Context